 - I’d like to add to what [classmate] said…

 - [classmate], can you explain what you meant by…

 - I’m confused by [confusing thing], can you explain it [classmate]?

 - Ok, [classmate] convinced me.
 I’ve changed my mind.

 Running a discussion like this is a blast.
-Once students get comfortable (which may take a few sessions), you get an amazing culture going:
+Once students get comfortable (which may take a session or two – or seven), you get a really dynamic, scholarly culture going:

 - curiosity is encouraged